Multi-agent Inverse Reinforcement Learning for Two-person Zero-sum Games: Numerical Example

 \subsection{Analysis of Results}

-From Figures \ref{fig:static_06_weakPrior_weakCov}-\ref{fig:static_06_strongprior_strongcov_weakconstraint} and Table \ref{table: PSS accuracy}, we can come to the following conclusions: \begin{itemize} \item The closer the mean is to the actual rewards, the better the quality of learned rewards will be, and likewise for the covariance matrix. \item The covariance matrix has a greater influence on the quality of learned than does the mean. \end{itemize}
+From Figures \ref{fig:weakmean_weakcov}-\ref{fig:strongmean_strongcov} and Table \ref{table: PSS accuracy of the recovered BMIRL rewards}, we can easily come to a conclusion that generally, among the three methods, BMIRL performs much better than the other two.
+For BMIRL, \begin{itemize} \item The closer the mean is to the actual rewards, the better the quality of learned rewards will be, and likewise for the covariance matrix. \item The covariance matrix has a greater influence on the quality of learned than does the mean. \end{itemize}

-From Figure \ref{where_goals_static_06_strongcov} we can see that our MIRL algorithm successfully learns the goals for A and B.

-Finally, Figure \ref{static_APA_strongprior_strongcov} shows that the smaller the $\beta$ is, the less accurate the recovered PSS will be.
-The rationale behind it is that players are inclined to dribble the ball rather than shoot it toward their opponents' goal when $\beta$ is smaller, and consequently, observing the strategy of dribbling will not generate constraints that substantially alter the mode of the priors on rewards associated with shooting.
+From Figure \ref{fig:where_goals} we see that BMIRL successfully learns the goals for A, while the other two methods fail to do so.
+Finally, Figure \ref{fig:static_APD_strongprior_strongcov} shows that the smaller the $\beta$ is, the less accurate the recovered PSS will be.
+The reason is that players are inclined to dribble the ball rather than shoot it toward their opponents' goal when $\beta$ is small, and consequently, observing the strategy of dribbling will not generate constraints that substantially alter the mode of the priors on shooting rewards.
 For example, when $\beta = 0.2$, the probability of successfully dribbling the ball to the destination for each player is, at worst, $(1-\beta)^4 = 0.407$, which means that a shot will never be taken in positions where the agent's PSS is 0.3 or 0.1.